-Whatever your hair type, anyone can find themselves battling frizz in heat and humidity.
-Once you know what causes frizzy hair, you can take simple steps to prevent it.
+Whatever your hair type, anyone can find themselves fighting a losing battle against frizz.
+However, once you know what causes frizzy hair, you can take some simple steps to prevent it.

 There isn’t just one simple trick to smoothing frizzy hair - there are several ways to keep your tresses looking sleek.
 We’ve put together the main causes of frizzy, dry hair - and some helpful hair care tips to ensure your style stays smooth and defined.

 Why is my hair so frizzy?

-It’s a mixture of two things – humid or hot weather, and how moisturised your hair is to start with.
+It’s a mixture of two things - humidity due to hot weather, and how hydrated your hair is to start with.

 The main cause of frizz is a lack of moisture in your hair.
 This causes your hair to seek out and absorb moisture from the air, causing frizz - which also explains why humidity can make frizz even worse.